hazebam/cv/index.md

 ## Summary

 Strong foundation in numerical modelling, programming using Python and R  and using high performance computing.
 Highly motivated to pursue a career in climate science.
+Aspirations to gain further research experience to progress onto a PhD.
 Interested in climate modelling, climbing and hiking in mountainous areas.
 ## Education

 `2024-2025`
 __Master of Science by research: _Polar and Alpine Change___
 - _University of Sheffield:_
 - __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health
-  - Using glacier models in python using linux computers, teaching in research techniques and scientific writing
+  - Using glacier models in python using linux computers,Teaching in research techniques and scientific writing

 `2022-2024`
 __Bachelor of science: _Environmental science___ __2:1__
 - _University of York:_
 - __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet
-  - teaching in paleoglaciology, using R to analyse large remote sensing datasets
+  - Teaching in paleoglaciology, using R to analyse large remote sensing datasets

 `2018 - 2020`
 __A Levels:__